article banner

 2:

-I hope I do not need to remind the reader that toString should be used for debugging and logging purposes; it should not be parsed in code as this would break this function’s contract, as I described in Effective Kotlin.
+I hope I don't need to remind the reader that toString should be used for debugging and logging purposes; it should not be parsed in code as this would break this function's contract, as I describe in Effective Kotlin.